crazy-max/docker-nextcloud/README.md

 ### Redis cache

-Redis is recommended, alongside APCu to make Nextcloud more faster.
+Redis is recommended, alongside APCu to make Nextcloud faster.
 If you want to enable Redis, deploy a redis container (see [docker-compose file](examples/compose/docker-compose.yml)) and add this to your `config.php`: